ankitk721/system-design/leetcode.md

 ### Question
 *Design an online judge to provide problem submission and leaderboard functions of competetion*

+### High level solution
+- The worker runs the container as a child process of the worker program using something like:
+- Your worker thread/process blocks and waits for docker container to execute and then gets its status code along with output

 ### Dive deep
 - How would you pick among server execution, docker container execution vs VM execution?
 - How would you ensure protection against malicious code execution?